drykit-go/testx/README.md

 func TestHandleGetMovieByID(t *testing.T) {
     r, _ := http.NewRequest("GET", "/movies/42", nil)
     // Note: WithRequest can be omitted if the input request is not relevant.
-    // In that case it defaults to http.NewRequest("GET", "/", nil). testx.HTTPHandlerFunc(HandleGetMovieByID).WithRequest(r).
+    // In that case it defaults to httptest.NewRequest("GET", "/", nil). testx.HTTPHandlerFunc(HandleGetMovieByID).WithRequest(r).
         Response(
             check.HTTPResponse.StatusCode(check.Int.InRange(200, 299)),